 First take the Yamanote line 山手線 to Harajuku Station 原宿駅

 To get to the Takeshita Dori 竹下通り店 store… walk down Takeshita Dori!
 It’s directly opposite the main station exit.
 About half way along there’ll be a Seven Eleven.
-Take the stair case on the right that leads up to more stores on the second floor.
+Take the stair case on the left that leads up to more stores on the second floor.
 It’s just on you’re right at the top of the stairs.

 To get to the Harajuku Station store 原宿駅前店 take the second Omotesando exit 表参道and cross the road towards the GAP then walk right up the street.
 There will be a big grey building with a tiny PhotoBank sign on the outside.
 Take the elevator up to the third floor.
 It’s literally right in front of the park where you queue to go to the Johnny’s shop.